Alok-2002/Favicon_Catcher/README.md

 ## Live Demo

-Try out the Favicon Catcher by accessing the [Live Demo](https://favicon-catcher.vercel.app/).
+Try out the Favicon Catcher by accessing the [Favicon Catcher](https://favicon-catcher.vercel.app/).
 Enter a website URL and experience how easy it is to fetch and download favicons!

 ## Getting Started